MicrosoftDocs/cpp-docs/docs/standard-library/thread-class.md

 ## <a name="join"></a> `join`

-Blocks until the thread of execution that's associated with the calling object completes.
+Blocks until the thread of execution associated with the calling object completes.

 ```cpp
 void join();